Explore our newest colors - free samples available

 An average microwave vent hood has low venting power and can move around 100 cubic feet of air per minute (CFM) on its highest setting.
 The average wall-mounted range hood can carry about 400 CFM, while some high-end ducted range hoods can move up to 1,200 CFM.
 This significant difference in venting power means that microwave vent hoods may struggle to keep up with the ventilation needs of a busy kitchen.

-Microwave vent hoods typically have smaller capture areas because they are designed to fit above the range or cooktop, and the width of the microwave oven limits their size.
-For example, a standard microwave oven is typically around 30 inches wide, which means that the capture area of a microwave vent hood may be limited to about 20-25 inches.
+Microwave vent hoods typically have smaller capture areas because they are designed to fit above the range or cooktop.
+These vent hoods are often small with limited width which reduces the size of their intake vent.
+For example, a standard microwave oven is typically around 30 inches wide.
+For a device like that, it means that the capture area of the microwave vent hood may be limited to about 20-25 inches.
+This smaller capture area can make microwave vent hoods considerably less effective at capturing pollutants and cooking odors extending beyond the hood's limited converge area.

 Microwave vent hoods often cannot handle the high levels of cooking steam and grease from heavy cooking, such as frying or grilling, especially on a gas range or stove.
 This is due to these appliances' limited venting power and inadequate capture area, as discussed in previous subheadings.